ahmed-elhefnawy/ahmed-elhefnawy.github.io/_pages/about.md

 <br>
 I am a Research Assistant at the Department of Agricultural Markets at the Leibniz Institute of Agricultural Development in Transition Economies (IAMO) in Halle. <br>
 <br>
-My interests focus on Econometrics and Statistics, Development and Environmental Economics, Finance, Market Research, Data Science, and Machine Learning. <br>
+My interests focus on Econometrics & Statistics, Development & Environmental Economics, Finance, Market Research, Data Science, and Machine Learning. <br>
 <br>
 Beyond my work, I am interested in movies and series, philosophy, classical music, chess, and running. <br>
 <br>